jescacena/cs-netlify/_posts/2020-01-24-CSS-Layout---The-position-Property.markdown

 > A fixed element does not leave a gap in the page where it would normally have been located.

-Notice the fixed element in the lower-right corner of the page.
-Here is the CSS that is used:
+Notice the fixed element in the lower-right corner of the page:

-Example
 ```
 div.fixed {
   position: fixed;